Selling your home to Millennials

 Size Doesn’t Matter (as much)

 The popularity of McMansions seems to be waning among younger buyers.
-This is good news for sellers of properties under 3,000 square feet.
+This is good news for sellers of properties under 2,500 square feet.
 The younger generation prefers luxury amenities over space and can be content with smaller properties, including townhomes and garden homes.
 They’re also attracted to homeowners associations and landscaping and security services.
+Selling your home to Millennials is different than when our parents or even most of us were buying our first homes.

 Homeowners across all demographics have tired of long commutes to work.
 This is especially true of younger demographics who would rather spend time with family than on the highway.
 This can be an advantage for sellers in the heart of the city.